Last Updated on November 15, 2025

 Now is when you should taste the sauce and add salt and pepper as desired.
 I added about 1 teaspoon of salt and 8 or 10 twists of my pepper mill.

-Turn the heat off and remove the sprigs of thyme.
-Then add the blanch cooked green beans, and fold them into the creamy sauce.
+Turn the heat off and remove the thyme sprigs.
+Then add the blanched green beans, and fold them into the creamy sauce.

 Preparing to Bake the Casserole